 Into the wild: Royal Roads launches fourth Design Thinking Challenge

 The lure of BC’s old-growth forests, rugged coastlines and snowy peaks draws adventure seekers from across the globe.
-But like most industries, the tourism and hospitality sector has seen a massive disruption due to COVID-19 – forcing operators to either whether the storm or pack their bags in search of sunnier opportunities.
+But like most industries, the tourism and hospitality sector has seen a massive disruption due to COVID-19 – forcing operators to either weather the storm or pack their bags in search of sunnier opportunities.

 Wilderness tourism has been no exception, says Scott Benton, executive director for the Wilderness Tourism Association.

 Necessary health-related shutdowns in combination with fear in the early days of the pandemic continues to put increasing pressure on the industry, he says.

 “Depending which of the subsectors you’re talking about, they can be 80 to 90 per cent international visitation,” he says, adding that the vast majority come from the US, Europe or Australia.

 With no certainty about when they might be able to return to business as usual, School of Tourism and Hospitality Management Prof. Geoffrey Bird says it’s important for operators to consider how to adapt and stay afloat – now and into the future.

 “Climate events and future pandemics will always be a threat to tourism and hospitality, so organizations will need to build their capacity to adapt as best they can for challenges in the future.”